 Building delivery experience for the new courier

-It’s an age old conundrum.
+It’s an age old cycle.
 The job is available, but only to the experienced courier.
-Likewise the inexperienced driver wants to get experience running deliveries.
-However, only experienced drivers are considered.
+And the inexperienced driver needs experience with delivery completions.
+However, only experienced drivers are in the mix for the opportunity.

 Building delivery experience

 The same holds true for gaining delivery experience.
 Starting somewhere, is starting.
-Furthermore, starting in some places, requires more experience than starting in other places.
+Furthermore, some places require more experience than other places.
 For example, a delivery app.
+The delivery service that runs an app (think Door dash Ubereats, Amazon, et all.) requires a minimum of two years with a driver’s license.

 For this reason, potential couriers need at least two years of general road experience.
 Additionally, previous delivery experience is favored.
-Therefore getting the experience is important.
+Therefore, getting the experience is important.
+There’s that catch twenty two again.

 Start Small

-They’re different, because one can lead to the other.
-Likewise, these two things compliment one another.
+Road experience can lead to courier experience.
+Therefore, the two things compliment one another.
 In other words they lead to getting paid.
 Therefore, if the prospective courier is looking for experience, a merchant with a delivery crew is a good place to start.
 Not only will the courier learn the basics, but also there is help with the learning curve.

-There are many merchants that also have in-house delivery crews.
+There are still merchants that have in-house delivery crews.
 Be persistent, and apply to as many as possible.
 Talk to managers whenever possible, and express interest.

 And the number one thing to remember is… open availability.
 And yes that absolutely means weekends.
 In fact, working the weekends is bread and butter for the courier.